 10. Dare to be different.

 A half century after he moved back to Omaha, he was still going against the grain and defying conventional wisdom.
-During the Great Recession, he was gobbling up companies — Bank of America, Goldman Sachs, General Electric and Dow Chemical — that had been crushed.
+During the Great Recession, he was gobbling up companies — Bank of America®, Goldman Sachs Bank USA, General Electric and Dow Chemical — that had been crushed.

 Tip: Like Buffett, use an Inner Scorecard, where you judge yourself by your standards, not everyone else’s.

 Don’t try to copy Buffett’s winning get-rich formula step by step.
 He would be the first to tell you that you have to find your own investment strategy and style with which you’re comfortable.
 But he also would tell you to be consistent, focused, vigilant, and patiently looking to invest in yourself as well as other opportunities that will stand the test of time and to stick to your investment philosophy through thick and thin.